Is a certain level of experience required before my child can participate in YADCA classes?

 If YADCA needs to cancel a course due to not meeting minimum-registration requirements (meaning we don't meet the minimum number of students enrolled to run a class), you will receive a refund.

-If you miss a class due to illness, travel or any other reason, you may schedule a make-up class during the course of your scheduled month or session.
+If you miss a class due to illness, travel or any other reason, you may schedule a make-up class during the course of your scheduled month or session if we have a class time and seat available.